Specification

 5. _btc, _jpy, _ns, _us, _ms, _s (short suffixes, matched last to avoid false positives)

-Collision: if two keys in the same object produce the same stripped key (e.g., download_bytes and download_size both → download), revert both to their original key AND raw value (no formatting).
+Collision: if two keys in the same object produce the same stripped key (e.g., response_ms and response_bytes both → response), revert both to their original key AND raw value (no formatting).
+Redaction happens before this step, so collision fallback can never restore a secret value.

 JSON keyYAML/Plain keyWhy